 Finally, you have to maintain this piece of code which means that even when it’s done, you will most likely have to spend more money and time on it.

-The answer to this question is not straightforward, it will depend mainly on your CMS and budget.
+The answer to this question is not straightforward, as it will depend mainly on your CMS and budget.

-If your website is built with drag and drop builders (Wix, Squarespace, etc) external links or iframes are your only options.
+If your website is built with drag-and-drop builders (Wix, Squarespace, etc.), external links or iframes are your only options.

-If your website is built on WordPress then well-developed plugins provide the best value for money, as you save on development costs and maintenance.
+If your website is built on WordPress, then well-developed plugins provide the best value for money, as you save on development costs and maintenance.

 That is why we developed Amelia, a premium online appointment scheduling plugin that is built with best coding practices in mind and packed in an easy-to-use and beautiful interface.